Los Angeles wooden arbor, pergola, patio cover, fence, deck, driveway gate, entry gate, garden gate, tree house and play house designer and builder.

 Wood For Decking, Fencing & Arbors

-Wood Choices For Fences, Gates & Screen Doors
+Wood Choices For Fences & Gates

 There are several popular choices for fence boards.
 Once you have chosen the boards, I pick the appropriate wood for your trim and posts.
 Based on your needs and budget, I can also build fences out of other woods and some composite materials.